ismir2022/ismir2022.github.io/attend/support.md

 Grants are awarded on the basis of financial need, student and Diversity & Inclusion eligibility, and availability of funds.
 For registration waiver grants, the following funding categories will be prioritised, though anyone may apply:

 - Student: Applicants enrolled in a degree-granting academic program in the 2021-2022 and/or 2022-2023 academic year(s)
-- Minorities in MIR: Applicants identifying as Black, African, African-American or ethnic/racial minority (of the applicant’s region)
+- Minorities in MIR: Applicants identifying as Black, African, African-American or an ethnic/racial minority (of the applicant’s region)
-- Low- or middle-income country: Applicants whose professional affiliation is based in a country listed here: http://bitly.ws/sANU
+- Low- or middle-income country: Applicants whose professional affiliation is based in a country listed here: [http://bitly.ws/sANU](http://bitly.ws/sANU)
-- Queer in MIR: Applicants identifying as LGBTQIA.
+- Queer in MIR: Applicants identifying as LGBTQIA
 - Unaffiliated researcher: Applicants who currently have no professional affiliation that will cover the conference registration fee
 - Women in MIR: Applicants identifying as a woman or other gender minority